 Our products are all made-to-order which also ensures we follow our zero waste philosophy, creating no more than what is requested by our customers.

 In each process, however, there is some leftover material.
 And what do we do with it?
-We create some high-quality mattresses with it.
+We create some high-quality mattresses and toppers.

-We use the larger remaining pieces from cuts to create affordably priced mattresses.
+We use the larger remaining pieces from cuts to create affordably priced mattresses and toppers.
 We simply stitch a few pieces in neat parallel lines to form each surface of the mattress.

 Since the pieces are leftovers from other cuts, we have decided to not charge for the fabric, allowing us to reduce the price of the mattresses made from fabric pieces, thus adding a more affordable option for our customers.